hawkhai/hawkhai.github.io/_posts/book/2024-12-18-book-The-Craft-of-Research.md

     * 8.1 Determining the Kind of Claim You Should Make
     * 8.2 Evaluating Your Claim
     * 8.3 Qualifying Claims to Enhance Your Credibility
-* 9 Assembling Reasons and Evidence
-    * 9.1 Using Reasons to Plan Your Argument
-    * 9.2 Distinguishing Evidence from Reasons
-    * 9.3 Distinguishing Evidence from Reports of It
-    * 9.4 Evaluating Your Evidence
-* 10 Acknowledgments and Responses
-    * 10.1 Questioning Your Argument as Your Readers Will
-    * 10.2 Imagining Alternatives to Your Argument
-    * 10.3 Deciding What to Acknowledge
-    * 10.4 Framing Your Responses as Subordinate Arguments
-    * 10.5 The Vocabulary of Acknowledgment and Response
-    * ★ Quick Tip: Three Predictable Disagreements
-* 11 Warrants
-    * 11.1 Warrants in Everyday Reasoning
-    * 11.2 Warrants in Academic Arguments
-    * 11.3 Understanding the Logic of Warrants
-    * 11.4 Testing Warrants
-    * 11.5 Knowing When to State a Warrant
-    * 11.6 Using Warrants to Test Your Argument
-    * 11.7 Challenging Others’ Warrants
-    * ★ Quick Tip: Reasons, Evidence, and Warrants

 前情回顾：
 * 写文章的时候呢要跟读者建立联系，因为我们写的文章最后是要给读者来读的；